UST-MICO/docs/debugging-testing/testing.md

 ## Local testing of the MICO dashboard with access to the cluster

 `mico-admin` needs access to `mico-core`.
-You can either start `mico-core` locally or access `mico-core` in the Kubernetes cluster by using a port forwaring:
+You can either start `mico-core` locally or access `mico-core` in the Kubernetes cluster by using a port forwarding:
 ```bash
 kubectl port-forward svc/mico-core -n mico-system 8080:8080
 ```